coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 [^optimal]: Peter Selinger and Neil Ross were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences for parametric $z$-rotations, however, the algorithm requires one to be able to efficiently factorize integers.
 The theoretically best known way to factorize an integer is Shor's algorithm, which requires a quantum computer with essentially no error.

 In the next section, we give an overview of Selinger's algorithm.
-It is somewhat mathematically intensive, so for readers uninterested in those details, we recommend skippiing.
+It is somewhat mathematically intensive, so for readers uninterested in those details, we recommend skipping.
 (We duly recap the main takeaways when we return to discussing Coalton.)

 ### The Selinger approach to discrete compilation